(Photo courtesy of NetPS Plant Finder)

 One of the more vigorous and forgiving shade trees that will grow nearly anywhere, often used as a windbreak because of its durability and tolerance of dry conditions; prolific purple fruits can get messy and may proliferate around the yard

-Common Mulberry has green foliage throughout the season.
+Common Mulberry has rich green deciduous foliage on a tree with a round habit of growth.
 The large pointy leaves turn yellow in fall.
-The flowers are not ornamentally significant.
 The red fruits are held in clusters in mid summer.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.

 Common Mulberry is a dense multi-stemmed deciduous tree with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.